-Jack the Ripper earned his name after police investigators received a letter, entitled “From Hell”, from a person claiming to be the murderer.
-In the police case files, Jack the Ripper was known as “The Whitechapel Murderer”, as well as “Leather Apron“.
-During 1888 in London’s White Chapel district, Jack the Ripper preyed upon desperate prostitutes who worked in the slums of London’s East End.
-He would cut their throats prior to mutilating their abdomen.
-The mysterious serial killer even removed organs from at least three of their victims, including wombs and kidneys, which led investigators to believe the killer had some knowledge of anatomy.
+Jack the Ripper was an infamous serial killer who terrorized White Chapel in London’s East End in 1888.
+They earned their name after police investigators received a letter, entitled “From Hell”, from someone claiming to the be ”Jack the Ripper”.
+In the police case files, they were known as “The Whitechapel Murderer”, as well as “Leather Apron“.
+During 1888, the Ripper preyed upon desperate prostitutes who worked in the slums of London’s East End.
+The Ripper cut their throats prior to mutilating their abdomens.
+The mysterious killer even removed organs from at least three of their victims, including wombs and kidneys, which led investigators to believe they had some knowledge of anatomy.

 I keep on hearing the police have caught me but they wont fix me just yet.
 I have laughed when they look so clever and talk about being on the right track.
 That joke about Leather Apron gave me real fits.
 I am down on whores and I shant quit ripping them till I do get buckled.
 Grand work the last job was.
 I gave the lady no time to squeal.
 How can they catch me now.
 I love my work and want to start again.
 You will soon hear of me with my funny little games.
 I saved some of the proper red stuff in a ginger beer bottle over the last job to write with but it went thick like glue and I cant use it.
 Red ink is fit enough I hope ha. ha.
 The next job I do I shall clip the ladys ears off and send to the police officers just for jolly wouldn’t you.
 Keep this letter back till I do a bit more work, then give it out straight.
 My knife’s so nice and sharp I want to get to work right away if I get a chance.
 Good Luck.